-SSEN Distribution have committed to a target of 5GW cumulative capacity of flexibility procured over the five-year RIIO-ED2 price control, beginning with 800MW in year one and reaching over 1GW by year five.
+SSEN Distribution have committed to a target of 5GW cumulative capacity of flexibility procured over the fiveyear RIIO-ED2 price control, beginning with 800MW in year one and reaching over 1GW by year five.
 In 2023 we introduced a global call for flexibility services across both our license areas to support Flexibility Service Providers (FSPs) who have multiple small assets such as those supplying Demand Side Response (DSR) services.
-We have successfully signed 8 providers to our Overarching Agreement (8 in Southern Electric Power Distribution (SEPD) and 3 in Scottish Hydro Electric Power Distribution (SHEPD)).
+We have successfully signed 8 providers to our Overarching Agreement, all 8 of whom have signed contracts in SEPD and 3 of whom have signed contracts in SHEPD.)).
 This strategy will allow for the rapid deployment of flexibility services, irrespective of which scenario outturns in future years.